+5. Renew Your Intention and Get Started!

-As Muslims, our intention in doing anything really matters.
-If you have good intentions, you’ll not only get worldly gains but you’ll get rewards from Allah.
+As Muslims, our intention when doing anything really matters.
+If you have good intentions, you’ll not only get worldly gains, but you’ll also get rewards from Allah.

 Renew your intention about seeking knowledge as a way of obedience to God and to benefit your Ummah with whatever you learn.